Theory IV: Chromatic Harmony/Form & Analysis

 For a week by week description of requirements, assignments, and exams, refer to the Course Outline at the following link:

 Part-writing of figured bass exercises and melody harmonizations requiring altered chords, 9th, 11th, and 13th chords; remote modulations, study of sonata, rondo, variation and other nineteenth-century forms; aural skills.
 Introduction to analysis of tonal music according to the theory of structural levels.

 Prerequisites: MUSI 1311, 1312, 2311.

 Bruce Benward and Gary White.
-Music in Theory and Practice, (7th ed.), Vol. 2. (do not buy a used copy)
+Music in Theory and Practice, (7th ed.), Vol. 2. (do not buy a used copy or an eBook)

 Pencil and eraser.
 I will not accept any assignment written in ink.
 Mechanical pencils are a good choice.